ejparth/Deep-Learning/README.md

 Studied slope and matrix usage in dl\
 Vectors and matrix \
 Gradient Descent For Neural Network \
-Implementation of GD using python
+Implementation of GD using python\
+Completed Stochastic GD and Batch Gradient Descent\